maksimfisenko/moxer/README.md

 ## :sparkles: Features

-- :bust_in_silhouette: Register and login in as a user
+- :bust_in_silhouette: Register and log in as a user
 - :page_facing_up: Create and save custom JSON templates with variables like `{{email}}`, `{{uuid}}`, etc.
 - :books: Generate mock data from saved templates
 - :open_file_folder: View your saved templates